TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 4/Nehemiah 4.5.md

 ---

-and cover not their iniquity, and let not their sin be blotted out from before thee; for they have provoked [thee] to anger before the builders.
+don't cover their iniquity, and don't let their sin be blotted out from before you; for they have insulted the builders."